civier/mfcsc/README.md

          however, in case they are within the mask after all, a warning will be issued and they will be assigned the mFCSC value of -999.
-         In this case, one approach is to manually exclude these cells from the mask by editing 'mask-final.csv' and using the ammended mask in further analyses.
+         In this case, one approach is to manually exclude these cells from the mask by editing 'mask.csv' and using the ammended mask in further analyses.

 	ACKNOWLEDGMENTS